Provably data-driven projection method for quadratic programming: Problem Settings

 \subsection{Data-driven Learning of the Projection Matrix}

 In the data-driven setting, we assume that there is an application-specific and potentially unknown problem distribution $\cD$ over the set of QPs $\Pi$.
-The optimal projection matrix $\boldsymbol{P}$ is the one that minimize the population PQPs' optimal objective value
+The optimal projection matrix $\boldsymbol{P}$ minimizes the population PQPs' optimal objective value